mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 - If there is no time-consuming customized logic in the script, it indicates that sending data from host to device is time-consuming, please feedback to the [MindSpore Community](https://gitee.com/mindspore/mindspore/issues) .

-Step 2：Please jump to the `data processing` tab on the `data preparation details` page, observe the inter-operator queue, and determine which operator has a performance bottleneck in the data processing.
+Step 2：Please jump to the `data processing` tab on the `data preparation details` page, observe the inter-operator queue, and determine which operation has a performance bottleneck in the data processing.
 Principles of judgment can be found in the [Performance Profiling](https://www.mindspore.cn/mindinsight/docs/en/master/performance_profiling_ascend.html#data-preparation-performance-analysis) page.
 Users can reference [Optimizing the Data Processing](https://www.mindspore.cn/tutorials/experts/en/master/dataset/optimize.html) and try to optimize the data processing performance.

 #### Graph Mode